rmccaskill/carbon-website/src/content/patterns/overflow-content/overflow-content.md

 ## Truncation

 Truncation, or shortening, is typically used for static text or links that exceed the size of their container.
-Truncated items are represented by an ellipsis `...` and should represent three or more truncated characters in a text string.
+The characters which have been truncated are represented by an ellipsis.
+Be sure use the ellipses character "…" (`&hellip;` or `&#0133;` or `U+2026`) and not three separate 'dots'.
+An ellipses should represent three or more truncated characters in a text string.
 There must be at least four characters of non-truncated content in a truncated string.
 Truncated items always include a browser tooltip on hover to show the entire string, name, or phrase that the ellipsis is representing.
 The only time a browser tooltip does not need to be used is at the end of a truncated paragraph.

 ![Example of a browser tooltip being used for truncation.](images/BrowserTooltip.png) _Example of a browser tooltip being used for truncation._